BrowserWorks/website/src/content/docs/docs/support/protect-your-privacy/prefs-privacy.md

 - **Always use private browsing mode**:
   If selected, Waterfox will not remember any new history the next time it starts.
 For more information, see [Private Browsing - Use Waterfox without saving history](/support/private-browsing-use-waterfox-without-history).
 - **Remember my browsing and download history**:
-  If selected, Waterfox will keep a list of the pages you've visited and the files you've downloaded.
-For more information about downloaded files, see [Where to find and manage downloaded files in Waterfox](/support/where-find-and-manage-downloaded-files-waterfox).
+  If selected, Waterfox will keep a list of the pages you've visited and the files you've downloaded (visible in the Downloads panel and Library).
 - **Remember search and form history**:
   If selected, the text you enter into form fields or the search bar will be remembered so you can use those entries again.
 For more information, see [Control whether Waterfox automatically fills in forms](/support/control-whether-waterfox-automatically-fills-forms).
 - **Accept cookies from sites**: